 Language and Culture

 All students admitted into the program will be required to take French language and culture courses in the Fall and Spring semesters of the program.
-If admitted students are Francophone speakers with high proficiency, they will fulfill the language requirement in either Arabic or Spanish.
+If admitted students are Francophone speakers with high proficiency, they may fulfill the language requirement in Arabic.

 Degree Requirements